 Yet rarely have so many asset classes – from stocks to bonds to property to bitcoins – exhibited such a sense of invulnerability … rarely have creditors demanded so little insurance against default, even on the riskiest “junk” bonds.
 And rarely have property prices around the world towered so high … add to this the craze for exotica, such as cryptocurrencies, and the world is in the throes of a bull market in everything.

+With that in mind, there has never been a better time to find a Canada bitcoin broker which will provide you with the tools you need to be able to start trading cryptocurrencies.
 With short-term interest rates still hovering near zero or even negative in many parts of the world, money has been very cheap, if not essentially free, and that can theoretically translate into nearly limitless valuations for financial assets.

 Given their extraordinarily low yields, ten-year government bonds the US, the U.K, Germany, and Japan traded at implied P/E ratios of approximately 43X, 73X, 216X, and 1,667X their respective annual rates of interest.
 For the twelve months ending September 30, 2017, the S&P 500, MSCI World and MSCI European indexes all traded north of 21X trailing earnings.
 These multiples imply an earnings yield of approximately 5%, and, if your view is that interest rates will remain at these extremely low levels for years to come, these valuations may not appear to be extreme.
 However, if you believe that these low rates will not always be in vogue, then today’s valuations are stretched.
 In addition, the Shiller Cyclically Adjusted Price Earnings (CAPE) ratio of the S&P 500 is approximately 31X, compared to its historical average of 17X, and according to industry sources, the “Buffett Indicator,” which measures the ratio of total US equity market capitalisation to gross domestic product (GDP), is today at approximately 138%, or nearly double its long term average, and approaching its all-time high recorded during the tech bubble in early 2000.
 These high valuations have been accompanied by record high levels of margin debt which is currently higher than it was in July of 2007, its last peak before the financial crisis began.
 (Margin debt is money borrowed from brokers by investors to purchase securities.)